geek111/tab/README.md

 ## Development

-Install dev dependencies and run Stylelint to check the stylesheet:
+Install dev dependencies and run Stylelint to check the stylesheet.
+Configuration is stored in `.stylelintrc.json` and uses the `stylelint-order` plugin.

 ```bash
 npm install